wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Draft uses language packs for Ruby, C# .NET Core 2.2 with Windows packs, authenticated to Azure Container Registry (ACR) and AKS.

 <a target="_blank" href="https://www.ibm.com/blogs/bluemix/2018/06/deploy-scalable-web-application-kubernetes-using-helm/">
 IBM: Deploy a scalable web application to Kubernetes using Helm</a>

-A Deployment is an API object that manages a replicated application, typically by running Pods with no local state.

 <a name="Namespaces"></a>